-- AVST 1113 Private Pilot Ground School - AVST 1222 Private Pilot Flight Lab
+- AVST 1113 Private Pilot Ground School

+- AVST 1123 Private Pilot Flight Lab

+- AVST 2113 History of Aviation

+- AVST 2253 Aviation Meteorology

 Biology AS

 Majoring in the biological sciences is a likely choice for the student who is curious about life, creative, highly motivated, and interested in solving biological problems.
 Biologists are involved in agriculture, forestry, wildlife management, environmental science and other fields that make the world a healthier and safer place to live.
 The biological sciences will also prepare the student for entry into one of a variety of technical fields in Allied Health.